bostick/tabit-file-format/description/tabit-file-format-description.md

 A chunk is a blob of binary data that stores its length first.

-There are Chunk2s and Chunk4s.
+There are DeltaListChunks and Chunk4s.

-Chunk2s store their length as a short and it signifies how many shorts to read.
+DeltaListChunks store their length as a short and it signifies how many PAIRS of bytes to read.

-This is important: the number of bytes to read in a Chunk2 is TWO TIMES the length stored at the beginning.
+This is important: the number of bytes to read in a DeltaListChunk is TWO TIMES the length stored at the beginning.

 Chunk4s store their length as an int and it signifies how many bytes to read.